byr0nchan/dragonfly-mle/README.md

      $ docker build -t dragonfly .
      $ docker run -it -v /var/log/suricata/log:/opt/dragonfly/log dragonfly

-For better grasp on how things function, be sure to study Dockerfile, config.lua and the example scripts referenced.
+For better grasp on how things function, be sure to study the Dockerfile, config.lua and the example scripts referenced.
 Remember to rebuild the Docker image whenever any changes are made to any of the scripts.

 #### EXAMPLES